2i2c-org/docs/user/data/object-storage/manage-object-storage-aws.md

 - *Will 2i2c create additional, new S3 buckets for our community?*

-  Please contact contact your hub champion to liaise with [2i2c support](../../../support.md) to discuss this option.
+  Please contact your hub champion to liaise with [2i2c support](../../../support.md) to discuss this option.

 - *If a our hub is running on GCP or Azure and we have object storage, what are our options?*